AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 *
-  an integer literal that is less than or equal to a value specified by the *N* rule parameter.
+  an integer literal that is less than or equal to a value specified by the *N* rule parameter, or

 *
+  an integer literal that is the right operand of an infix call to a predefined exponentiation operator, or

+*
+  an integer literal that denotes a dimension in array types attributes ``First``, ``Last`` and ``Length``, or

+*
-  a literal occurring in a declaration in case the *Statements_Only* rule parameter is given
+  a literal occurring in a declaration in case the *Statements_Only* rule parameter is given.

 This rule may have the following parameters for the ``+R`` option: